Sunday, 30 November 2025

 "So much compassion for everything in the world" – Sandra beyond Last House

-Although this blog is intended primarily to bring together the evidence to show that Sandra Peabody was severely abused during the production of The Last House on the Left, I very much also want to show a side of Sandra that is often overlooked: what she did after leaving acting.
+Although this blog is intended primarily to bring together evidence regarding Sandra Peabody's treatment during the production of The Last House on the Left, I very much also want to show a side of Sandra that is often overlooked: what she did after leaving acting.
 Her final on-screen role was as Bird in Teenage Hitchhikers, which hit drive-ins in 1974.
 I haven't seen it, but I've always been glad that her farewell to exploitation (and indeed to film acting) was in a silly comedy where she wasn't being brutalised on-screen or off.

 After that, she made a move into the production side of things, with a number of television shows to her name.
 Perhaps most notably, she was executive producer (and a lot more besides) on the Oregon-based children's show Popcorn, which ran from 1985 to 1992 and won Peabody an Emmy, among other awards.
 I'll be devoting an entire post to that one at some point, as it is a remarkable story and one full of Sandra's deeply admirable devotion of her professional life to creating exactly the safe, supportive spaces she had been denied as a young actor.